 Classes can sometimes focus on just one area of fitness, those who choose to work out in the gym alone can take advantage of all the different machines to add variety to their workouts.
 If there is a particular area they want to focus on, they can choose the equipment and exercises to allow them to do so, rather than being dictated to by the class instructor.

 Can workout at own pace and set personal goals

-Group exercise classes cater to the needs of the masses where those gym members who have specific, individualised goals can create their own workouts to maximise effectiveness and achieve them at their own pace with no external pressure.
+Group exercise classes cater to the needs of the masses where those gym members who have specific, individualized goals can create their own workouts to maximize effectiveness and achieve them at their own pace with no external pressure.

 By not getting involved in group exercises a gym member has no one to be accountable for their workouts other than themselves.
 There is no one to encourage them, nor anyone to make them feel guilty if they choose not to attend.
-This can result in those gym only members to slowly decrease their attendance until they stop coming altogether.
+This can result in those gym-only members slowly decreasing their attendance until they stop coming altogether.

 Encouraging gym members to participate in group exercise classes has been shown to have a positive impact on retention rates.
 Therefore, gym owners should strongly consider allocating additional time and resources to the provision and promotion of these classes, while also motivating employees to actively promote them to gym goers.
 To ensure effective targeting, implementing the best CRM for fitness studios enables gym owners to track members who are most likely to engage in group exercise classes, allowing for more personalized marketing efforts and increased success in driving participation.

 However, it is crucial to acknowledge that group classes may have downsides, potentially negatively affecting retention.
 Instances such as members pushing themselves excessively and sustaining injuries or feeling overwhelmed and demotivated should be taken into account.
 Gym owners should exercise caution when promoting group exercise classes, ensuring they target the appropriate audience to encourage either group or solo exercise sessions effectively.